Realities of a New Blogger, Blogging Advice, and Blogging Tips for Beginners

 Because not all readers read blogs anymore.
 Also, social media is a good tool to get discovered.

-Some journalists might find you from your tweet.
-A popular account might tag you one fine morning bringing you in front of the eyes of many interested readers.
-Your article might go viral if Incredible India likes it on Twitter.
+A journalist might find you from your tweet.
+A popular account might tag you, bringing you in front of many interested readers.
+Your article might go viral if a writer reshares it on Facebook.

 There are all kinds of things.